Check If a String Contains Substring, Number & Letter in Bash

 The printed output is shown in the picture.
 You can see the substring, numbers, letters, and special characters are successfully printed as defined in the variable section in the bash script.

-Method 05: Using Function for Checking String Contents
+5. Using Function for Checking String Contents

 Once you define a function, it can be used multiple times when you need it.
 This reusability of function made this method convenient to users.
 In this example, I will explain how you can create a function to check the string contents.
-See the steps below:
+See the script below:

 #!/bin/bash